Alexco2003/GMRV-Activity/README.md

 > Large-scale projects are hosted in their own **dedicated repositories** on my profile to maintain clean version control and documentation.

 ---
-© 2025 - Present Codarcea Alexandru-Christian
+© 2025 - Present, Codarcea Alexandru-Christian